Soma (song)

-"Soma", originally called "Coma", is a track on the album Siamese Dream by the Smashing Pumpkins.
+"Soma", originally called "Coma", is a song by the American alternative rock band the Smashing Pumpkins.
+An extended power ballad with facets of psychedelic rock, the track serves as the centerpiece of the band's second album, which the group released in July 1993 and titled Siamese Dream.

 Overview

 The song-writing credits list James Iha and Billy Corgan as co-authors, but Corgan claims that Iha only wrote the chord structure for the beginning of the song, and that Corgan himself wrote the rest.
 The song is said to have included up to 40 overdubbed guitar tracks.
 Corgan says the song "is based on the idea that a love relationship is almost the same as opium: it slowly puts you to sleep, it soothes you, and gives you the illusion of sureness and security."
 It was also acknowledged that song was inspired by Corgan's break-up with his ex-wife, Chris Fabian.
 The song also contains references to a hallucinogenic drug which was featured in Aldous Huxley's novel Brave New World and features a prominent piano figure by Mike Mills of R.E.M.